FastFinTech/FFT.SlottedTimers/README.md

         // Note we don't really need the timer to be super-accurate.
         ValueTask interval = _timer.WaitAsync(250, _cancellationToken);

+        try
+        {

           // Check if there is an update available if (Interlocked.Exchange(ref _data, null) is object data) {
             // Yes, an update is available, now send the data to the client.
             // Oops, well, this IS DEMO code ... we imagine that data is being
             // sent over the wire here.
           }
+        }
+        finally
+        {
           // Now await the timer we created earlier.
 The actual wait time will
-        // vary, depending on how long it took to do the work above. await interval.ConfigureAwait(false);
+          // vary, depending on how long it took to do the work above.
+          // Note we have stuck this await in a finally block to make sure the
+          // task is awaited even if there's an exception above, in order to
+          // properly recycle internal resources.
+          await interval.ConfigureAwait(false);
+        }
       }
     }